IOTechSystems/xrt-examples/AzureSphere/docs/modbus-example.md

 #### Dockerised Modbus-Sim

-There is also an in house [dockerised simulator](#using-the-inhouse-dockerised-simulator-with-the-example) available which can be used instead of ModbusPal.
-This simulator doesn't require any setup and can be ran from either the host PC or a sperate host and can communicate via a Wired or Wireless network configuration.
+There is also an in house dockerised simulator - [Modbus-Sim](#using-the-inhouse-dockerised-simulator-with-the-example), available which can be used instead of ModbusPal.
+This simulator doesn't require any setup and can be ran from either the host PC or a separate host and can communicate via a Wired or Wireless network configuration.

 ## Prerequisites